tanabe1478/YoutubePublishPlugin/README.md

 ## Usage

+You can use Youtube and Ted Talks separately or together.

+### Youtube
 To embed a youtube in your post, use a blockquote in markdown, but add the "youtube" prefix, like this:

 ```